elvis-epx/IoT/mpy/README.md

 The following files are included in in basically every profile's manifest:

-- lib/epx: base modules
 - lib/epx/loop.py: implements basic elements like the event loop, state machine, and other bits and pieces.
 - lib/epx/config.py: deals with the configuration file config.txt
-- lib/epx/watchdog.py: implements a watchdog
+- lib/epx/watchdog.py: implements a watchdog, very necessary for reliability (software may freeze, MCUs may freeze as well).
 - lib/epx/net.py: handles the network (WiFi and LAN).
 Interfaces with native network APIs.
+There are many provisions to ensure the network communication is reliable, including resetting the MCU when the network keeps failing (the radio may go comatose, which is rare but does happen, and a good automation appliance must recover from that).
-- lib/epx/mqtt.py: handles the MQTT messaging.
-Uses the uumqtt module
+- lib/epx/mqtt.py: handles the MQTT messaging and supplies interfaces for easy interaction with MQTT.
+Uses the uumqtt module.
+Also has provisions to ensure reliability, including resetting the MCU when MQTT can't be reached for too long.
 - lib/epx/ota.py: implements an OTA scheme, as well as some remote debugging resources.
 - lib/epx/nvram.py: interface to NVRAM for persistent data storage.
 - lib/uumqtt/\*.py: modified version of the umqtt module, with some improvements related to blocking and exception handling in order to make the whole system more reliable.
 Using our own MQTT library allows us not to be affected by breaking changes in the umqtt bundled with MicroPython image.